EllaBrands/stanDev/Longer-Term-To-Do-List.md

 - target audience and level of stats background we assume
 - whether to have it depend on a given interface for concreteness or to make it interface neutral with appendices

+#### Example program updates

+Bring all the models up to current stats and coding standards.

 #### CloudStan

 Something to run models in the cloud.